Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

    :scale: 100 %
    :alt: Structure of a DTM

-Where each point in a DTM has a colour, tolerance, area size and area shape entity.
+Where each point in a DTM has a color, tolerance, area size and area shape entity.
 The main point's *point* is typically ``(0, 0)``, and all the *subpoint* points are relative to the main point.